 Additional Program Information:

-The Vascular Sonography Application is now closed.
+The Vascular Sonography Application is now open.

 Prospective students should hold an AAS in DMS and should also be ARRT, with RT(S)or ARDMS certified.

 Successful completion of clinical compliance documentation, including criminal background check, drug screening, and immunization documentation, is required for the clinical internship.
 Please contact division office for detailed information at "HLS@pvcc.edu .